ybixun/simple_portfolio_optimizer/README.md

 * Alternatively, you can run the whole notebook in a single step by clicking on the menu Cell -> Run All.

 Please note that some cells may rely on the results of earlier cells.
 Therefore, if you're running cells individually, make sure to run them in order.

+## 6. Using the Portfolio Optimizer

+* After running the whole notebook, you will be stopped at the selection segment where you are prompted for the amount to invest.
+Key in the amount that you wish to invest.

+* Next, key in the portfolio style you wish to adopt.
+There are 5 to chose from:
+1. High-Roller
+2. Aggressive
+3. Balanced
+4. Conservative
+5. Gradual Growth

+* Subsequently, key in the maximum bond default score.
+Ensure that the amount key in is 1.0 or more.

+* Lastly, key in the max porportion allowed for each asset, between 0 to 1 inclusive.

+* The optimizer will run and results will be shown in a data table at the Optimiser section.

 # Credits